maxrmorrison/promonet/README.md

 `pip install promonet`

-We are working on adding [`torbi`, our fast Viterbi decoding implementation](https://github.com/maxrmorrison/torbi) to PyTorch.
-Until then, you must manually download and install `torbi`.
-You can track the progress of incorporation into PyTorch [here](https://github.com/pytorch/pytorch/issues/121160).
+We are working on adding [`torbi`, our fast Viterbi decoding implementation](https://github.com/maxrmorrison/torbi) to PyTorch, which is used during pitch estimation.
+Until then, you must manually download and install `torbi` as well as the development (`dev`) branch of the pitch estimator [`penn`](https://github.com/interactiveaudiolab/penn).
+You can track the progress of incorporation of Viterbi decoding into PyTorch [here](https://github.com/pytorch/pytorch/issues/121160).

 ## Usage